 Crockett & Jones

 It’s difficult to look past Crockett & Jones in any footwear circle, and its Chelsea 8 boot doesn’t disappoint.
-A classic silhouette with traditional “V”-shaped side elastics, it is made from the finest calf leather or suede and comes complete with City rubber soles for added traction.
+A classic silhouette with traditional ‘V’-shaped side elastics, it is made from the finest calf leather or suede and comes complete with City rubber soles for added traction.

 Italian-American luxury footwear label Common Projects may be the last word in premium sneakers, but that’s by no means where the brand’s talents end.
 Aside from its now-iconic Achilles Low shoe the silhouette for which CP is best known is probably its Chelsea boot.
 Expect the finest materials, Italian craftsmanship and trademark gold numbering to the heel.
 Buy it in suede for an easy-to-wear, everyday option.

 You can’t have Saint Laurent without boots, and you can’t have boots without Saint Laurent.
 The French fashion house’s Wyatt silhouette has long been a staple in its collections – sleek, simple and oozing Parisian cool.
 Best worn with slim black denim and a black leather jacket.
 Bonus points if they’re all Saint Laurent too.